a-martyn/awd-lstm/README.md

 # awd-lstm

+- how to run
+- performance
+- memory leak

 ## Implementation features

 - 2. [x] Weight-dropped LSTM: A wrapper around a vanilla LSTM network that applies dropout to hidden-to-hidden recurrent weights